ExpDev07/commy/README.md

     @Override
     public void onEnable() {
-        // Initialize commy, calling setup will
-        // start the engines
-        this.commy = new SpigotCommy(this).setup();
+        // Initialize commy, calling setup will start the engines this.commy = new SpigotCommy(this).setup();

-        // Setup a default handler using lambda
-        // Setting this is not obligatory
-        commy.setDefaultHandler((conn, tag, message) -> LOGGER.info(
+        // Setup a default handler using lambda.
+Setting this is not obligatory commy.setDefaultHandler((conn, tag, message) -> LOGGER.info(
                 String.format("[%s] Recieved an unknown message from %s: %s", tag, conn.getSender().getName(), message) ));